zacanger/zacanger.github.io/blog/src/posts/finally-almost-done-with-angular.md

 ---
-title: Finally almost done with Angular...
+title: 'Finally almost done with Angular...'
 created: 2015-11-11
 tags:
+  - javascript
-  - js
+  - school
-  - devmtn
+  - markdown
   - angular
+  - node
 ---

 Look.
 I don't have anything against Angular on, like, a philosophical level.
 Or metaphysical.
 Or personal.
 I'm just not impressed.
 An MVC framework that makes templating easier and makes a lot of other things much more complicated?
 Client-side rendering?
 Bogging down browsers doing the heavy lifting so servers can respond a little faster?
 Very cool features.
 Very innovative.
 The year is 2008 and Javascript is starting to come into its own.
 Open source front-end libraries and frameworks are starting to pop up.
 Github was just founded.
 Angular is epic, right?